Skip to main content

 Module description

-The main aim of this module is to look into the legal regime governing cyberspace and see how it copes with the breakdown of national barriers and the cross-border implications of the worldwide interlinking of computers.
-A critical approach involving the multidisciplinary nature of cyberspace will be considered, with studies including law, politics, history, science, philosophy, sociology, economy, ethics and international relations.
-Moreover, we will look into cyberspace law from the national and regional perspective but also at the international dimension.
-It will help you describe, analyse and evaluate different issues, and to look beneath the surface of laws and regulations, to see the 'bigger picture'.
-The module is intended to foster pluralist ideas and opinions.
-Therefore, we will not only look for the most important aspects of cyberspace law but will question the information, ideas and arguments that we come across, and learn with an open mind.
+In this module we look into the legal regime governing cyberspace and see how it copes with the breakdown of national barriers and the cross-border implications of the worldwide interlinking of computers.
+We will consider a critical approach involving the multidisciplinary nature of cyberspace, with studies including law, politics, history, science, philosophy, sociology, economy, ethics and international relations.
+Moreover, we will look into cyberspace law from a regional, national and international perspective.

-The module will focus on how the recent technological developments (eg virtual money or artificial intelligence) influence the development of cyberspace law and policy.
-The various sessions address a whole host of separate cyberspace-related activities from e-commerce, intellectual property, cybercrime, international security, ethical and moral issues and many others.
-The aim is to look into the major rules and concepts governing space activities de lege lata and de lege ferenda (the law as it exists and what the law should be).
+We will focus on how the recent technological developments (e.g. virtual money or artificial intelligence) influence the development of cyberspace law and policy.
+We will also address a whole host of cyberspace-related activities, such as e-commerce, intellectual property, cybercrime, international security, ethical and moral issues.
+We aim to look into the major rules and concepts governing space activities de lege lata and de lege ferenda (the law as it exists and what the law should be).
 We will also look into the implications of the use of information technology, and the intended and unintended consequences of regulating that use.

 Learning objectives